2018 February 23 to March 5

 We’ll enjoy a hearty lunch together, including fresh local produce, in the historic town of Healesville before heading out to a wildlife sanctuary in the Victorian Bush.
 Have you always wanted to feed a kangaroo or walk a dingo?
 We will have our chance!

 If you would like another up close and personal wildlife experience, join our optional tour to Phillip Island.
 This is an opportunity to experience one of Australia’s most well known and loved wildlife phenomena, the Penguin Parade as numerous penguins return to their beach nesting areas at dusk!
 During this excursion, we will also stop at a wildlife park and iconic surf beaches, and learn about the local Boonwurrng people who are native to the area.
+Dinner will be on your own tonight in vibrant Melbourne.

 Day 4: Outback here we come!